Whirlpool Dishwasher Not Drying Dishes? Here’s What to Do…

 - No nesting: Nesting is what happens when dishes of similar size overlap, creating pockets of unwashable areas.
 Avoid this by alternating silverware, and not stacking bowls too closely.

 - Upside-down: Placing bowls, mugs, and other items that can fill with water upside-down will prevent them from filling up with water- something that will mean your Whirlpool dishwasher doesn’t dry.

 Unloading Out of Order

 Washing Plastic Items

 Not Using Rinse Aid

 One of the most often overlooked reasons for a Whirlpool dishwasher not drying completely is a lack of rinse aid.
 Rinse aid is often touted in advertisements as something to make your dishes shine more.
 What it really helps with though is the drying process.
 Rinse aid works to decrease the surface tension of water, which is the property of water to stick to itself and surfaces.
 Adding rinse aid may fix the drying issues you have.

 Not Using Heated Dry Setting

 Defective Whirlpool Dishwasher Parts

 If you’ve tried all of the above but no luck, your dishwasher may have one or more defective components.
 Some of the usual suspects include the dishwasher vent, heating element, or circulation fan.
-At this point, we recommend professional dishwasher service to resolve the problem.
+At this point, we recommend a professional Whirlpool dishwasher troubleshooting technician to resolve the issue.